-Sweet Strawberries From Farmer’s Market Make Best Fresh Strawberry Recipe
+Sweet Strawberries From Farmer’s Market Make Best Fresh Strawberry Spinach Salad Recipe

 I was recently in San Francisco visiting my daughter and we went to the Farmer’s Market at the Marina and had the best time tasting all the flavors.
-We had the best dumplings I have ever had!
-We brought home strawberries that were so sweet (loved all the sampling) and I couldn’t wait to find a fresh strawberry recipe to use them in!
+We brought home strawberries that were so sweet (loved all the sampling) and I couldn’t wait to find a fresh strawberry recipe.
+I knew immediately I wanted to make my Strawberry Spinach Salad recipe with Spiced Walnuts to use them in!
 Nothing beats seasonal plump, juicy, sweet strawberries.
 One of my favorite recipes for the summer is my Strawberry Kiwi Mixed Green Salad from the Lovin’ No Oven chapter in my trim & TERRIFIC Too Hot in the Kitchen.
-Seasonal ingredients topped with Spiced Walnuts and a delectable raspberry dijon vinaigrette may sound gourmet but this easy healthy recipe is so simple to put together!
+Seasonal ingredients topped with Spiced Walnuts and a delectable raspberry Dijon vinaigrette may sound gourmet but this easy healthy recipe is so simple to put together!

 Fresh Strawberry Recipe For Strawberry Kiwi Salad with Spiced Walnuts Recipe